-PosUniScore(w =

-$$x_1 ... x_n$$

-) = 1 + $\sum{i=1}^{n} P(w_i = x_i)$

-where

-$$P(w_i = x) = \frac{C(w_i = x)}{\sum{y \in \Sigma} C(w_i = y)}$$ where refers to the ith position in a word and is the number of times in the training data the symbol x occurs in the ith position of a word.
+$$PosUniScore(w = x_1 \dots x_n) = 1 + \sum{i=1}^{n} P(w_i = x_i)$$ where where $w_i$ refers to the ith position in a word and $C(w_i = x)$ is the number of times in the training data the symbol x occurs in the ith position of a word.

+$$P(w_i = x) = \frac{C(w_i = x)}{\sum{y \in \Sigma} C(w_i = y)}$$

 Vitevitch and Luce (2004) add 1 to the sum of the unigram probabilities "to aid in locating these values when you cut and paste the output [...] to another program" (p.
 484).
 They recommend subtracting 1 from these values before reporting them.
 Under this metric, the score assigned to a word is the sum of the probability of its individual symbols occurring at their respective positions.
 Higher scores represent words with more probable segments.

 It is important to keep in mind that the values the absolute positional models associate with word forms are not valid probabilities, because the probabilities of individual unigrams and bigrams are combined by addition rather than multiplication.
-However, even if multiplication were used, this could not be interpreted as a probability distribution over words, since in general the probability of a sequence is not equal to the product of its joint bigram probabilities.
-The relative positional models, by comparison, decompose the probability of a sequence into the product of conditional probabilities using the chain rule of probability, and then approximate the individual conditional probabilities using the Markov Assumption (see Jurafsky & Martin 2025, Ch.
+However, even if multiplication were used, this could not be interpreted as a probability distribution over words, since the probability of a sequence is generally not equal to the product of its joint bigram probabilities.
+The relative positional models, by comparison, decompose the probability of a sequence into the product of conditional probabilities using the chain rule of probability, and then approximate the individual conditional probabilities using the Markov assumption (see Jurafsky & Martin, 2025, Ch.
 3).
-Therefore, users need to be aware that the behavior of absolute positional metrics is not mathematically well-defined, and thus, more difficult to predict and reason about.
+Therefore, users need to be aware that the behavior of absolute positional metrics is not mathematically well defined, and is thus more difficult to predict and reason about.

 There is also an additional practical difference between absolute and relative positional models that emerges from the use of addition in the former models: all else being equal, longer words will have higher scores under the absolute model because the individual n-gram probabilities are combined by addition, and thus each additional symbol increases the score, favoring longer words.
 In the relative model, on the other hand, shorter words are preferred, because the individual n-gram probabilities are combined by multiplication, and thus each additional symbol decreases the score.
-A preference for longer words runs counter to a bias towards shorter words that is often employed in phonotactic modeling (e.g. Goldwater et al. 2009, Johnson et al. 2015; see also Storkel 2004 for versions of the absolute model that are not sensitive to word length).
+A preference for longer words runs counter to a bias towards shorter words that is often employed in phonotactic modeling (e.g., Goldwater et al., 2009; Johnson et al., 2015; see also Storkel, 2004, for versions of the absolute model that are not sensitive to word length).

-3.1.3 Relative positional bigram probabilities
+Relative positional bigram probabilities

 Unlike unigram metrics, the bigram metrics consider pairs of symbols instead of individual symbols.
 Calculating the relative positional bigram score is done in a similar way to that of the relative positional unigram scores.
 That is, it is represented as the product of probabilities of consecutive symbols in each word conditioned on the previous symbol.
 Like the relative positional unigram model, the absolute position of the bigrams in the word is not considered, and bigrams not occurring in the training data are assigned a probability of zero.
 To incorporate information about word boundaries, we pad the words with a special symbol at the beginning and end, which allows us to compute the probabilities of symbols starting and ending words.
-For example, the input /kæt/ 'cat' would consist of the bigrams {#k, kæ, æt, t#}, where # is a word boundary symbol.
+For example, the input /kæt/ "cat" would consist of the bigrams {#k, kæ, æt, t#}, where # is a word boundary symbol.
 This allows the model to be sensitive to the frequencies with which certain segments begin and end words.